The Aloes Wild Coast Lodge

 1. Launching; - I suggest launching at high tide.
 The rivers a lot deeper, the boats should float easier off the trailers and there’s less mud.

-2. River navigation; at high tide, the river is way deeper and I suggest just taking “Sandile” your Gillie with on the boat, he’ll have a feel for the river.
-But, if you just stick to the center of the river, in general you’ll be fine.
+2. River navigation; at high tide, the river is way deeper and I suggest just taking “Sandile” your Gilliewith on the boat, he’ll have a feel for the river.
+But, if you just stick to the centre of the river, in general you’ll be fine.
 Its also best just to go slow and ease your way down river so that you get used to the depths etc. The river is very tidal and vastly different at high tide, the best time in my opinion.
 At low tide, you’ll get a very good visual feel for the sand banks and shallow parts.

 4. River to Ocean launch; ok, this is an important one!
 Mngazana launch is not the easiest launch, it is tight and you have to keep your head.
 I never race out, I take my time and wait for my break.
-You can turn left, but it does get tight with a large sand bank, depending on tides.
+You can turn left, but it does get tight with a large sand bank immediately left, depending on tides.
 There’s a current that tends to flatten waves quite a bit for the first part, then you get exposed to the bigger surf as you move further out, but by then, you’ve got a lot of room to turn and move.
 Pic below of mouth of river, for launching guide.

-NB , coming back into the river mouth on a low tide is not a good idea, its very shallow and you can hit down very easily.
+Note, coming back into the river mouth on a low tide is not a good idea, its very shallow and you can hit down very easily.
 Below is a river mouth pic.
 Note the reef ridge that runs right out to the mouth exit, and the sand spit that is on the others side.
 The yellow line is approximate run line thru the mouth.
 Its best to take a walk there at low tide and witness the features I’m mentioning here ok.
 Be aware of two large blind rocks on your right, a bit further out about 150 meters from the mouth entrance, they’re an extension of the rock line from the bank.

-we are remote and quite isolated here, but the closest support is Isilimela Hosital, 047 564 2805 , its about 12 kilometers away from the Lodge.
+Medical support – we are remote and quite isolated here, but the closest support is Isilimela Hosital, 047 564 2805 , its about 12 kilometres away from the Lodge.
 It’s your first and best call in this area.
-There are Doctors and Physios surviving their Community Service years here, so you’ll get good support.
+There are Doctors and Physios serving their Community Service year here, so you’ll get good support.
 The cues can be lengthy, but emergencies are prioritized.
 Its best just to go there directly for help.
-Here are the directions; https://maps.app.goo.gl/BM5qSuTrYRgyxKPLA

-**Please note, the Lodge is approximately 75 years old, built by our late Grand Father, it is humble, charming, functional, cozy, characterful, and a offers a classic and authentic Wild Coast experience for you to create memories and enjoy with your friends and family.
+The Aloes Wild Coast Lodge - **Please note, the Lodge is approximately 80 years old, built by our late Grand Father, it is humble, charming, super functional, cosy, characterful, and offers a classic and authentic ‘Wild Coast Cottage experience’ for you to relax, create memories, and enjoy with your friends and family.
 The Lodge location is perfect for all spontaneous activities both for Ocean and River use.
-Mngazana River is the feature, and certainly a paradise.
+Mngazana River and the Lodges location to these, is the main feature, and certainly promotes an ease into a Wild paradise.
+The Aloes Lodge is a self-catering experience; however, we will endeavour to make your stay comfortable and relaxed.
+In the event of any unforeseen issues and challenges you may or may not experience during your visit, we Thank you in advance for your patience and cooperation, while we try and remedy or assist with an alternative remedy/solution.
+Due to our remote location, Eskom and Water issues are our main challenges, which are largely out of our hands.
+Please use sparingly.

-Any questions, please drop me a WhatsApp or email message, and I’ll reply as soon as I possibly can.
+We hope you enjoy your Holiday at The Aloes Wild Coast Lodge, Mngazana River! *Any questions, please drop me a WhatsApp or email message, and I’ll reply as soon as I possibly can.

 andrewklette@gmail.com